opendatasoft/ods-documentation/source/publishing_data/03_scheduling_updates/scheduling_updates.rst

 If an error happened while trying to push a record, the response will specify the error.

+.. admonition:: Note
+   :class: note

+   Real time push requests are limited to a 5MB payload.
+A larger payload will trigger an error, and should be split into several smaller requests instead.

 Pushing a field of type file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~